pia-foss/tunnel-apple/README.md

 Currently, the extension supports VPN over both [UDP][ne-udp] and [TCP][ne-tcp] sockets.
 A debug log snapshot is optionally maintained and shared to host apps via `UserDefaults` in a shared App Group.

-## Known issues

-### macOS support

-As seen when creating an Xcode target, Packet Tunnel Provider extensions are available for iOS 9+ and macOS 10.11+.
-The library was initially written for iOS and relies on the use of a shared keychain between the host app and the extension.

-Even though the `BasicTunnel` demo will compile and run on macOS, it won't connect to the VPN because of the following error:

-> Failed to create an NSExtension with type com.privateinternetaccess.macos.demo.BasicTunnel.BasicTunnelExtension: (null)

-Needless to say, any help on that would be warmly appreciated.

 ## Contributing

 By contributing to this project you are agreeing to the terms stated in the Contributor License Agreement (CLA) [here](/CLA.rst).